Spain's fifth largest city, Zaragoza is a centre of fantastic architectural buildings and many other attractions.

 for which soft materials such as alabaster and gypsum were chosen.
 The main contributions

-of the Aljaferia are the elongated capital and mixed-
+of the Aljaferia are the elongated capital and mixed-line arches.

 The Santa Engracia church, completed in the sixteenth century, preserves early Christian